-- 1. The District will publish a list of schools available for choice on the first business day in May.
-Applications will be accepted May 1 for the upcoming school year and will close April 30 of that school year.
-Applications may be accessed online at www.browardschools.com via the Exceptional Student Education & Support Services webpage or by contacting the District McKay Scholarship Department. - 2.
-Only those schools and specialized programs (i.e. clusters) identified by the District as having space will be considered for McKay approval.
-Identification of space does not guarantee approval.
-Schools that are projected to be at 95% Permanent FISH capacity or higher will not be available for choice.
+- 1. Applications will be accepted beginning in May for the upcoming school year and will close April 30 of that school year.
+Applications may be accessed online at www.browardschools.com via the Exceptional Student Learning Support webpage or by contacting the District McKay Scholarship Department. - 2.
 McKay does not apply to Nova schools, charter schools, or magnet programs.
 The seats available at each location are limited and will be awarded based on class size regulations and the ability of the school to provide the services identified on the student's Individual Education Plan (IEP)/504 Plan. - 3.
 Current Florida public school students that meet the criteria to participate as a McKay student as per F.S.
 1002.39 may submit one application for McKay public school choice per school year.
-Students currently receiving a McKay Scholarship to attend a participating private school may exercise their public school choice option 30 days prior to withdrawl from a participating private school.
+Students currently receiving a McKay Scholarship to attend a participating private school may exercise their public school choice option 30 days prior to withdrawl from a participating private school. - 4.
+The address provided on the application must match what is currently on file with Broward County Public Schools.
+Applications showing different residential addresses will not be processed.

-- 4. The address provided on the application must match what is currently on file with Broward County Public Schools.
-Applications showing different residential addresses will not be processed. - 5.
-Applications will be submitted to and reviewed by the District McKay Scholarship Department.
-Responses will be provided within 30 business days of the District's receipt of the McKay application and will be posted to the One Choice Database and sent via U.S. Mail. - C. Assignment Priority - Available seats will be awarded on a first come/ first serve basis.
+- 5. Applications will be submitted to and reviewed by the District McKay Scholarship Department.
+Responses will be provided within 30 business days of the District's receipt of the McKay application and will be posted to the One Choice Database and sent via email. - C. Assignment Priority Available seats will be awarded on a first come/ first serve basis.
 Approval will only be granted if there is space in the student's grade placement and the school has the ability to provide the services identified on the student's Individual Education Plan (IEP)/504 Plan.